Get ready to throw a toddler Christmas party that little kids will love.

 Chose a craft.
 I chose an easy craft, a snowman picture frame, that kids can work on with an adult.
 They just peel and stick the pieces together.
 Very little mess!
 This craft works really well with the winter-themed photo booth.
 It makes for a cute memory after the party.

-Set a Kids Sized Buffet.
+Set a kids sized buffet.
 For food I went simple, really simple.
 Kids can be picky so a fancy spread is really not necessary.
 I chose carrot and celery sticks, yogurt pretzels, and string cheese.

-These few activities, simple food and pretty decorations make for an easy and festive Toddler Christmas party.
+These few activities, simple food and pretty decorations make for an easy and festive toddler Christmas party.
 To top it all off I sent each friend home with a festive gift box that included a fancy lollipop, their craft with a photo, and a bottle.
 A few mementos from a fun party.